codingdudecom/freeitsolutions/content/seo/online-keyword-suggestion-tools.md

 Google AdWords is mainly for creating Google ads, not doing SEO or keyword research.
 That said, there is a strong overlap between keywords advertisers are focusing and what people are searching.

 Because of that, this is considered *the main Google keyword volume checker*.
+The *Google AdWords Keyword Research Tool* will give you an insight into Google search terms right from the source.

 The way to use it has changed several times during the last 10 years.
 I'm describing how Google AdWords Keyword Planner Tool looks like in 2018 and how to use it.